As an Amazon Associate we earn from qualifying purchases.

 3 4 + 5 6 = 19 12

-Step 2: Multiply all fractions by numbers to make their denominators same equal to LCM 12.
+Step 2: Multiply numerators and denominators of all fractions by the same numbers such that their denominators become equal to LCM 12.

 2 3 × 4 4 = 8 12